 In This Article

-The history of oriental notes begins in the Middle Ages.
-Indeed, after the discovery of the Orient, the Crusader Knights returned with their arms laden with spices and ingredients found during their crusades ...
-Baths perfumed with spices quickly became popular, giving off a certain sensuality.
-The very first oriental perfume was imagined by François Coty in 1908, “Ambre Antique”.
-Composed of ambergris and vanilla, "Ambre Antique" was a real success for the time.
-It is nevertheless the very mythical “Shalimar” by Guerlain, released in 1925, which will introduce the "Oriental" olfactory family to the general public.
-Symbol of an eternal love story between a prince and his Indian princess, Shalimar marked history like a red stone and paved the way for many oriental perfumes.
-After him,we note “Opium”, by Yves Saint Laurent, also very famous, but also “Poison" by Christian Dior, or even “Angel" by Thierry Mugler.
+The history of oriental notes dates back to the Middle Ages when Crusader Knights returned from the East with a variety of spices and ingredients discovered during their journeys.
+Spiced, fragrant baths quickly gained popularity, exuding a sense of sensuality.
+François Coty created the first oriental perfume, "Ambre Antique," in 1908.
+Composed of ambergris and vanilla, "Ambre Antique" was a significant success for its time.
+However, it was Guerlain's iconic "Shalimar," released in 1925, that introduced the "Oriental" olfactory family to the general public.
+Symbolizing an eternal love story between a prince and his Indian princess, Shalimar marked history and paved the way for many oriental perfumes.
+Notable examples include "Opium" by Yves Saint Laurent, "Poison" by Christian Dior, and "Angel" by Thierry Mugler.

-Indispensable to the great “Oriental" olfactory family, oriental notes bring sensuality, warmth, voluptuousness.
-Straight from the Orient, oriental notes bring together hot and spicy flavors, very popular in perfumery.
-The latter combine very well with each other, but also with gourmet, floral or woody notes.
+Integral to the "Oriental" olfactory family, oriental notes contribute sensuality, warmth, and voluptuousness to fragrances.
+Originating from the East, oriental notes encompass warm and spicy elements, highly valued in perfumery.
+These notes blend well with one another and also complement gourmand, floral, or woody notes.